Working on Blackboard Learn Ultra - Manuals and FAQs

 - After a session is recorded with blackboard collaborate it takes some time for the recording to appear under the recording section.
 Please allow at least 30 minutes.

-- After the recording completes you need to copy the recording link and post in Moodle as URL to be available for all students to see at a later time.
+- After the recording completes becomes available for all the enrolled students to see at a later time by default.

 Share video with Audio